Skip to main content

 Key Takeaways: An Onboarding Checklist Boosts Engagement and Integration

-Remember that the best onboarding experiences:
+The best onboarding experiences:

-• Spread training out over 3-6 months
+• Spread training out over three to six months

-• Discuss career development opportunities
+• Talk about career development

-• Thoroughly welcome newcomers
+• Welcome newcomers warmly

-• Integrate people into the company culture
+• Bring people into the company culture

-• Create clear expectations for the role
+• Set clear expectations for the role